typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 	>
 </figure>

-Also [margins *collapse*](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing), meaning that they are sometimes combined into a single value (the largest) between two elements.
+Also [margins *collapse*](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing), meaning that they are sometimes combined into a single value (whichever is largest) between two elements.
 This happens most often on adjacent siblings, and is both useful and an absolute pain:
 <!-- .balance -->

 <figure
 	@caption="You might expect the margin between the first two `section` to be `10rem`, but it is only `6rem`!
 They have *collapsed* to the larger value."
 	@source="margin-collapse/preview/?active=style.css"
-	style="--lines: 9"
+	style="--lines: 13"
 	>
 </figure>